 2. Where Is My Main Water Shut-Off Valve?

 If you’ve never shut off the water to your home, you probably don’t know where to locate your main water shut-off valve.
-This piece of information is important to have, since you may need to shut off your water in a hurry during an emergency.
+You’re not alone.
+Many homeowners have no idea where the valve is, let alone how to turn it off.

 If you experience a burst pipe or need to make repairs to a leak, shutting off the water to the house may be the first logical step.
 If you are going to be out of town, it’s also a good idea to shut off the water to ensure your home is flood-free when you return.